TiagoGlueck/Music_Search_Project/README.md

 # Projeto_Abridor_de_musica
-This code will open your music on four different sites
+This code will open your music on four different sites with python